Updated: Wednesday, January 20

 Online Help—We’re Available

 Have a question about research?
 Need help with a citation?
 Having trouble finding the resources you need?
 Email or chat with us.
-Librarians will be on call at the following times:

 You can also schedule an appointment for a screen-sharing session with a librarian to get more detailed assistance.